configu/docs/CONTRIBUTING.md

     // your new item
     {
       "title": "Before the overview section",
-      "items": [
+      "isOpenByDefault": false, // change to true if you want the section to be open by default "items": [
         // add entries to pupulate the section with subpages ]